smeschini-bioomics/rainbow-trout_project_code/04_16S_rRNA_sequencing/README.md

 Unlike the `SingleFeatureModel approach`, which fits an independent model for each ASV, `TableModel` fits the complete ASV count table in a single joint Stan model.
 Thus, all ASVs are analysed within one model invocation, while retaining ASV-specific parameters (including abundance effects and dispersion).

-##### Count likelihood

-For sample `n` and ASV `i`, raw counts are modelled with a negative-binomial type 2 likelihood on the log scale:

-`y[n, i] ~ neg_binomial_2_log(eta[n, i] + log(L[n]), phi[i])`

-where `L[n]` is the sample library size and is included as a log-depth offset. `eta[n, i]` is the ASV-specific linear predictor, and `phi[i]` is the feature-specific NB2 precision parameter, with `phi[i] = 1 / alpha[i]`, where `alpha[i]` denotes overdispersion.

-##### Baseline-abundance priors

-Baseline intercept/bias priors were empirically calibrated from the log-proportion distributions of the filtered digesta and mucus ASV tables.
-In both compartments, the estimated centre and spread were close to `-5.5` and `1.5`, respectively, closely matching the values discussed in [q2-matchmaker issue #24](https://github.com/flatironinstitute/q2-matchmaker/issues/24).

-Accordingly, baseline abundance terms in both models use the informative prior:

-`beta_0 ~ normal(-5.5, 1.5)`

-This specification is supported by the observed distributions in the present datasets and avoids an unrealistic prior assumption that baseline microbiota log-proportions are centred at zero.
-Regression coefficients for diet, day, and diet-by-day effects remain zero-centred, representing no prior directional biological effect.

-##### Dispersion initialization

-Following guidance from a BIRDMAn developer in [issue #102](https://github.com/biocore/BIRDMAn/issues/102), feature-specific NB2 precision parameters were initialized from the empirical mean–variance relationship of the filtered ASV count table.

-Raw ASV-level overdispersion estimates were calculated and smoothed using a DESeq2-style parametric mean–dispersion trend:

-`alpha(mu) = a0 + a1 / mu`

-where `mu` is the mean ASV count and `alpha` is NB2 overdispersion.
-Fitted positive dispersion values were then inverted to derive ASV-specific initial values for the Stan precision parameter:

-`inv_disp_init[i] = 1 / alpha_fitted[i]`

-This provides plausible feature-specific starting values and reduces the risk of unstable initialization near zero for the NB2 precision parameter.
-The DESeq2-style trend is used here for initialization of the custom BIRDMAn model, not for DESeq2 differential-abundance testing.

 ##### Experimental design and compositional parameterisation